tez/rails_box/site-cookbooks/rails_box/README.md

 TODO: (optional) If this is a public cookbook, detail the process for contributing.
 If this is a private cookbook, remove this section.

 e.g.
-1. Fork the repository on Github
+1. Clone the repository on Github
-2. Create a named feature branch (like `add_component_x`)
-3. Write your change
-4. Write tests for your change (if applicable)
-5. Run the tests, ensuring they all pass
-6. Submit a Pull Request using Github
+2. $ berks vendor cookbooks
+3. $ vagrant up --provision
+4. $ mv APPNAME project
+5. $ cd project
+8. $ bundle install --path .bundle --binstubs .bundle/bin
+7. $ rails new . --skip-test-unit
+9. $ rails new .

 License and Authors
 -------------------